fretbuzz/mimir_snakemake_t2/README.md

     <pre><code>  minikube addons enable metrics-server </code></pre>

 #### Step 3: Deploy Relevant Microservice Application
  The currently supported applications are Sockshop, a Wordpress deployment, and HipsterStore (within the next weeek).
 Deployment instructions vary per application.
+Only one of these should be setup at a given time.

 Sockshop: